Florida confirms it sent migrants to California amid Newsom-DeSantis feud

 He and Newsom also said that the state will be investigating the situation, as well as who funded the flight.
 Bonta and Newsom have both suggested that “kidnapping” charges could be on the table over the flight.

-Newsom called DeSantis a “small, pathetic man” over the flight last week, asking on Twitter, “This isn’t Martha’s Vineyard.
+Newsom called DeSantis a “small, pathetic man” over the flight last week, writing on Twitter, “This isn’t Martha’s Vineyard.
 Kidnapping charges?”

 DeSantis authorized a flight carrying dozens of migrants from San Antonio, Texas, to Martha’s Vineyard, Mass. last September as part of a migrant relocation effort.
 The sheriff’s office in Bexar County, Texas, filed a criminal case with the county district attorney over the matter, alleging unlawful restraint charges.